 July through September

-If selected for the festival, event partners will need to attend a required meeting on July 9 at 11:30am via Zoom and then meet a series of summer deadlines related to event promotions.
+If selected for the festival, event partners will need to attend a required meeting on July 9, 2025 at 10AM or 2PM via Zoom and then meet a series of summer deadlines related to event promotions.

 Spirit & Place Festival event partners agree to the following.
 Please download the entire agreement and let us know if you have any questions.